What Is Fineness of Cement

-- Weight Balance having capacity 10 mg to 100 g,
+- Weight Balance has a capacity of 10 mg to 100 g,

 - Nylon or pure bristle brush

 - Collect a sample of cement and rub it with your hands.
 The Fineness test sample should be free of lumps.

 - Take 100 gm of cement sample and note its weight as W1.

-- Drop 100 gm of cement in 90 µm sieve and close it with the lid.
+- Drop 100 gm of cement in a 90 µm sieve and close it with the lid.

 - Now, shake the sieve with your hands by agitating the sieve in planetary and linear movements for 15 minutes.

-- After that take weight the retained cement on the 90 µm sieve as W2.
+- After that take the weight of the retained cement on the 90 µm sieve as W2.
 To calculate the fineness of cement formula is given below,

 Fineness = (W2/W1) * 100

 Then, calculate the percentage of Weight of cement retained on Sieve.